 PVID: The abbreviation of the Port VLAN ID.
-Enter the port VLAN ID .
+Enter the port VLAN ID.
 PVID allows the switches to identify which port belongs to which VLAN.
 To keep things simple, it is recommended that PVID is equivalent to VLAN IDs.

 The values of PVIDs are from 0 to 4095.
 But, 0 and 4095 are reserved.
 You can't input these two PVIDs.
-Value 1 is the default value and2 to 4094 are valid and available.
-Accept Frame Type: This column defines the accepted frame type of the port.
-There are 2 modes you can select, Admit All and Tag Only.
-Admit All mode means that the port can accept both tagged and untagged packets.
-Tag Only mode means that the port can only accept tagged packets.
+Value 1 is the default value and 2 to 4094 are valid and available.